-On Wednesday 31st January, we will be hosting an Options Information Evening.
+On Wednesday 29th January, we will be hosting an Options Information Evening.
 This will be in school.
-This evening is optional and gives the opportunity to ask any further specific questions that you would like answered by specialist teachers and subject leaders.
+This evening is compulsory and gives the opportunity to ask any further specific questions that you would like answered by specialist teachers and subject leaders.

-Choices are then made online via a form which will be sent directly to each student's school email address- this will be open from Thursday 1st February until Wednesday 7th February 2024.
+Choices are then made online via a platform called Applicaa which will be sent directly to each student's school email address.
+This will be open from Thursday 30th January until Wednesday 5th February 2025.
 Therefore, there will be no paper forms to complete.
-You will also find videos on the school website here, which give much more information about each course.

 Please take time to read the key questions section.
-If you have any questions please contact Mrs Fillery, Mr Whatford or the relevant subject leader named on each subject page.
+If you have any questions please contact Mrs Wyatt, myself or the relevant subject leader named on each subject page.